SDERF, NDRF rescue over 400 people from floods, excess rain in MP

 Madhya Pradesh Chief Minister Shivraj S Chouhan reviewed situations in rain-affected districts of the state; stated that assistance will be given by sending helicopters to Vidisha if need be.

-Narmadapuram collector informed the CM that the situation at the Ghats is under control.
+Narmadapuram collector informed the chief minister that the situation at the Ghats is under control.
 Sehore collector apprised CM Chouhan that around 150 civilians have been rescued& that the relief work is underway.
 Necessary relief work underway in Guna; disaster teams called from Gwalior, stated the CMO.

 Earlier on Monday, a red alert for rainfall has been issued in 39 districts of Madhya Pradesh including Bhopal, Ujjain, Jabalpur, Ratlam, Neemuch and Mandsaur.